Algebraic-Programming/HiCR/examples/tasking/README.rst

 Tasking
 ***********************

-Here we provide a simple runtime system for HiCR's tasking frontend.
+To utilize the HiCR tasking frontend, we provide a simple runtime system.

-This runtime system is kept to its minimal.
+This runtime system is kept minimal and consists of the following 4 steps:

+1. Initializing the runtime
+2. Adding workers
+3. Adding tasks
+4. executing tasks (i.e. :code:`runtime.run()`)

-In the following, we will explain the important steps to set up the runtime system of HiCR's tasking.
+In the following section, we will explain the steps to set up this runtime system for HiCR tasking.
-After that, we will go through the examples.

-Initializing the runtime
+1. Initializing the runtime
 ------------------------

 The first step is to initialize the runtime itself.
-For that one needs to use two compute managers.
-One for the Execution States (tasks) and one for the ProcessingUnits (workers).
+To do this, one needs to use two compute managers: one for the Execution States (tasks) and one for the Processing Units (workers).

-In the current version of HiCR, the following two configurations are acceptable ComputeManagers:
+In the current version of HiCR, the following two configurations are acceptable ComputeManagers for this runtime:

-1. Boost + pthreads
+1. Pthreads + Boost

+The pthreads ComputeManager is for kernel-level thread-based workers, and Boost is for coroutine-based tasks.
+The main advantage of using this setup is the quick user-level context switching, especially for fine-grained tasks.

 ..  code-block:: C++

+    HiCR::backend::pthreads::L1::ComputeManager processingUnitComputeManager;
     HiCR::backend::boost::L1::ComputeManager    executionStateComputeManager;
-    HiCR::backend::pthreads::L1::ComputeManager processingUnitComputeManager;

 2. nOS-V

+Here, the workers and tasks are wrapped in nOS-V tasks. nOS-V has the advantage of thread-level storage and co-execution of independent tasks.
+For example coarse-grained tasks can have a benefit of it.

 ..  code-block:: C++

+    HiCR::backend::nosv::L1::ComputeManager processingUnitComputeManager;
     HiCR::backend::nosv::L1::ComputeManager executionStateComputeManager;
-    HiCR::backend::nosv::L1::ComputeManager processingUnitComputeManager;

-After the chosen compute managers one can initialize the runtime:
+After choosing the compute managers, one can initialize the runtime like this:

 ..  code-block:: C++

     // Initializing the runtime with chosen ComputeManagers Runtime runtime(&executionStateComputeManager, &processingUnitComputeManager);

-Adding a Processing Unit
+2. Adding workers
 ------------------------

-The next step is to add as many processing unit as wanted.
-Each processing unit is linked to a worker.
+The next step is to add as many processing units as available of your system.
+Each processing unit is linked to one worker.

 ..  code-block:: C++